 - Provide necessary supervision and assistance for all non-lesson time

-- Must be able to turn from face down to face up independently in water for paddle sports
+- Be able to turn from face down to face up independently in water, while wearing a properly fitted life vest

 - Visual impairment and/or blindness